QCDIS/vre_documetation/README.md

 # Virtual Research Environments

 Virtual research environments (VREs) provide user-centric support in the lifecycle of research activities, for example, discovering and accessing research assets or composing and executing application workflows.
+The LifeWatch VRE platform provides a workflow management system, a data management framework, and tools for enabling collaboration among users.

 # Tutorials